openhab/org.openhab.binding.zwave/doc/zipato/zippab01_0_0.md

 ### Parameter 1: Power meter report period

 Power meter report period, in 5 seconds unit.
 720 -> 1 hour
-If the setting is configured for 1 hour (set value 720), the module will report its instant power consumption every 1 hour to the node of the corresponding group.
-The maximum interval to report its instant power consumption is 45h (5s * 32767 / 3600 = 45h)
+<p&gtIf the setting is configured for 1 hour (set value 720), the module will report its instant power consumption every 1 hour to the node of the corresponding group.
+The maximum interval to report its instant power consumption is 45h (5s * 32767 / 3600 = 45h)</p&gt
 Values in the range 1 to 32767 may be set.

 The manufacturer defined default value is ```720```.